pokstad/Couchsite/readme.md

 * cs.type : MANDATORY | for templates, this must be set to "cs_template"
 * cs.syntax : OPTIONAL | By default, syntax is set to "handlebars.js"
 * cs.parent : OPTIONAL | If the template is a partial to be included in another referenced template (see Parent Templates)
-* cs.template : OPTIONAL | Contains the template string when cs.attachment is set to false.
+* cs.template : OPTIONAL | Contains the template string.
 * cs.modified : MANDATORY | Indicates the last time the template was modified.
-* _attachments.cs_template : OPTIONAL | If cs.template does not exist, then the "cs_template" attachment is used.
+* _attachments.cs_template : OPTIONAL | If cs.template does not exist, then the "cs_template" attachment is used instead.

 ### Attached Templates ###